-reduction and reuse, recycling and composting, and energy recovery.
-2.3 Please describe any services or activities that you can provide, or are currently providing, to the region to assist with meeting this regional goal.
-No. 4.
-Support and Encourage Innovative Technologies for Other Waste • iples for racinities to consider Encourage innovative technologies to reduce, manage, and process emerging waste streams.
-2.4 2.4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
-Please describe any services or activities that you can provide, or are currently providing, to the 2.4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
+Encourage efforts to reduce additional landfill capacity needs, including initiatives for source reduction and reuse, recycling and composting, and energy recovery. .3 Please describe any services or activities that you can provide, or are currently providing, to the region to assist with meeting this regional goal. ioal No. 4.
+Support and Encourage Innovative Technologies for Other Waste :xam • ples for Facilities to Consider Encourage innovative technologies to reduce, manage, and process emerging waste streams. .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams. .4 .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
+Please describe any services or activities that you can provide, or are currently providing, to the .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
+Please describe any services or activities that you can provide, or are currently providing, to the .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
+Please describe any services or activities that you can provide, or are currently providing, to the .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
+Please describe any services or activities that you can provide, or are currently providing, to the .4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
 Please describe any services or activities that you can provide, or are currently providing, to the